vaughnteegarden/slate/source/includes/_howto.md

 });
 ```

 When the user confirms intent, pass the card choice and the entered CVV value to the `createPaymentRequest` method.
-This will create the encrypted `paymentRequest` object needed for checkout.
+This creates the encrypted `paymentRequest` object needed for checkout.

 Pass the `paymentRequst` object and the `order` object to the `buyOrder` method.
-The response will contain either a `transaction` object with order confirmation with receipt info, or if rejected, an error with the reason for the order rejection.
+The response contains either a `transaction` object with order confirmation with receipt info, or if rejected, an error with the reason for the order rejection.